kanin33/wildsolutions/docs/index.md

 <img src="images/post.jpg" width="1000"/>

-# Wild solutions
-Programs used to numerically construct wild solutions to the 2 dimensional Euler equations.

-## Eikonal solver
-This directory contains programs for solving the Eikonal equation in four dimensions.
+The movies and images on this page are generated using the programs found on the corresponding GitHub page.

-## sequence
+## Wild solution gifs
-This directory contains programs used to compute a sequence of functions converging to a wild solution.
+Gifs made from data representing a sequence of functions that should converge to a wild solution.

-See each subdirectory for information about the files and examples of usage.
+## Plane wave gifs
+Gifs of many localized plane waves added on top of each other.

+## Wild solution images
+Images of error, curl, streamlines etc.

+## Eikonal images
+Images of solutions of the Eikonal equation with different boundaries.

 ## Author